-&lt;sup>26 LANDMARK Foundation & Argonne National Laboratory, 2018 "Summary Report Conceptual Design of a Pilot-Scale Pyroprocessing Facility", April 2018.
+24 LANDMARK Foundation & Argonne National Laboratory, 2018 "Summary Report Conceptual Design of a Pilot-Scale Pyroprocessing Facility", April 2018.

-&lt;sup>27 Washington Savannah River Company, 2007, "Engineering Alternative Studies for Separations Summary Report," EAS-G-ESR-G-00049, June 2007.
+25 Washington Savannah River Company, 2007, "Engineering Alternative Studies for Separations Summary Report," EAS-G-ESR-G-00049, June 2007.
 (This document has a restricted distribution, may be proprietary, or both, and is not publicly releasable.)

-&lt;sup>28 See the NRC's definition of low-level waste and the waste classification tables promulgated in 10 CFR 61.55 for more information.

-&lt;sup>29 Generally, in-process monitoring would complete measurement and analysis within two minutes.
-Longer times are not considered non-responsive to this FOA, but applicants would need to justify how the proposed technology can provide satisfactory predictive, in-process monitoring results.
+Cost Estimator.
+In general, HLW, off-gas, and low-level waste (LLW)26 waste management can be a significant cost driver for both reprocessing CapEx and OpEx, so approaches that minimize these wastes are expected to reduce these costs by minimizing both the amount of facility footprint (e.g., concrete and rebar) dedicated to these operations and the staffing needed to support waste management.

-of potential process upsets, increase overall facility safety, and improve predictive maintenance of reprocessing facilities.
-For these reasons, ARPA-E anticipates joint-use technologies could provide an overall cost benefit to the facility and would thus naturally incentivize participation in safeguards efforts.

-5. Development of UNF separations that do not produce pure plutonium streams: The currently used commercial UNF separations process, PUREX, produces a pure plutonium stream.
+- 4. Accurate and predictive UNF process monitoring: ARPA-E is seeking technologies that enable the accurate, in-process monitoring27 of SNM during UNF reprocessing.
+A program target is the development of approaches that would enable accurate prediction (within 1% uncertainty) of the post-process accountancy value assessed using offline approaches.
+Such technologies would be transformative in their ability to mitigate in-process diversion of UNF, enable off-site monitoring, provide substantially improved process control, and benefit future safeguards/monitoring.
+Process monitoring could also show early detection of potential process upsets, increase overall facility safety, and improve predictive maintenance of reprocessing facilities.
+For these reasons, ARPA-E anticipates joint-use technologies28 could provide an overall cost benefit to the facility and would thus naturally incentivize participation in safeguards efforts. - 5.
+Development of UNF separations that do not produce pure plutonium streams: The currently used commercial UNF separations process, PUREX, produces a pure plutonium stream.
 Separations that develop a co-recovered actinide product, either U/Pu or U/TRU, would represent a lower proliferation risk and are consistent with CURIE program goals of increasing the overall proliferation resistance of reprocessing technologies and products.